Magnetic Compass Adjustment for Boats (Illustrated)

 Check your compass before setting off on a passage to ensure its errors remain within acceptable limits.

-The navigator should inspect the compass to ensure the card turns freely.
+Therefore, the navigator should inspect the compass to ensure the card turns freely.

 In particular, have there been any changes in nearby metallic objects?